Skoda Superb hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingVery few cars of this size or shape offer the potential for quite such low running costs; the Skoda Superb iV could cost you mere pennies to run

-- 5Interior & comfort - currently readingGone are the days when a Skoda felt like it was built using castoffs from the Volkswagen parts bin; the Superb iV feels plush and premium – especially in its pricier trim levels
+- 5Interior, dashboard & comfort - currently readingGone are the days when a Skoda felt like it was built using castoffs from the VW parts bin; the Superb iV is plush and premium – especially in pricier trim levels